-Frontier applies the principles of asset allocation and Modern Portfolio Theory as part of its investment management and supervisory services to the managed accounts.
-Frontier may also use fundamental analysis, technical analysis, tax implications, and tax consequences as methods of analysis.
-We believe that the key factor to long-term portfolio performance is asset allocation (i.e., the proper allocation and diversification of investments among cash equivalents, fixed income assets, equities and trading strategies).
-Asset allocation means more than just "diversification."
-Many investors have broadly diversified portfolios that have very little relevance to their true objectives.
-We endeavor to tailor Frontier's clients' portfolios to meet individual needs and personal goals.
+Frontier applies the principles of asset allocation and Modern Portfolio Theory as part of our investment management and supervisory services to the managed accounts.
+Frontier may also use fundamental analysis, technical analysis, tax implications, and potential tax consequences as inputs to the overall decision-making process.
+We believe that the key factor to long-term portfolio performance is asset allocation (i.e., the proper allocation and diversification of investments among cash equivalents, fixed income assets, equities, commodities, alternative investments, and other investment strategies where appropriate).
+In our view, a proper asset allocation strategy entails more than just "diversification", due to the fact that investors often have broadly diversified portfolios that have very little relevance to their true objectives (i.e., need for investment income, tax efficiency, etc.).
+We endeavor to tailor Frontier's clients' portfolios to meet individual needs and personal goals while utilizing the foundations of modern portfolio theory to appropriately calibrate the perceived risk level of the portfolio.